jlam55555/ece464-databases/pset1/README.md

       )
 );
 ```
-This gives a type error, while the following does not:
+This gives a type error in the Haskell implementation (the SQL works fine by itself), while the following does not:

 ```sql
 SELECT s.sid, s.sname